TeaEngineering/libchronicle/README.md

 Multiple appenders, multiple tailers are supported, can be added and removed at will so long as all on the same machine.
 All writes resolve into total order which is preserved on replay.
-Message length must pack into 30 bits.
+Message length must pack into 30 bits, so the maximum size of any individually sequenced payload is `(1<<31)-1` bytes, or 1023 Mb.
 Typical IPC latency 1us, depending on frequency of polling.

-Settings control how the 64-bit index value is interpreted, the typical _DAILY_ scheme is upper 32 bits are 'cycle', and bottom 32 bits are the 'seqnum'.
-Cycle values map to a particular queue file on disk, e.g. cycle+1970.01.01 -> yyyymmdd.cq4 . seqnum is the data message position within the file.
+Each persisted message is identified by a sequential 64-bit index value.
+Settings control how the 64-bit index value is interpreted, and Chronicle Queue ships with several built-in schemes that split the 64-bit value into two parts, upper bits are known as the 'cycle' and bottom 32 bits are the 'seqnum'.
+Cycle values map to a particular queuefile on disk, whilst seqnum is the data message position within the file.

+The popular _DAILY_ scheme splits the 64-bit index into upper 32 bit cycle, bottom 32 bits are 'seqnum', and the filenames are derived as  `cycle+1970.01.01` such as `yyyymmdd.cq4`.
+It is critical for the writers and readers to agree on the scheme in use, therefore the scheme is written to the header in each queuefile.

 Queue file writers maintain an index structure (also stored within the queue file) to allow resuming from a particular seqnum value with a reasonable upper bound on the number of disk seeks.
-Appenders sample the clock during a write to determine if the current cycle should be 'rolled' into the next, which sets the seqnum to zero and increments cycle, switching the filename in use.
+Appenders sample the clock during a write to determine if the current cycle should be 'rolled' into the next, which sets the seqnum to zero and increments cycle, which jumps the calculated index forward and switches the filename in use.

 For performance and correctness, the queue files must be memory mapped.
 Kernel guarantees maps into process address space for the same file and offset and made with MAP_SHARED by